dgnorton/faxme/README.md

  * Twilio fax number: $1/month
  * Twilio per minute: pennies for a 2 - 3 page fax

-`fixme` can be even more cost effective if used to handle multiple fax numbers.
+`faxme` can be even more cost effective if used to handle multiple fax numbers.

 ## install
 ```